getify/You-Dont-Know-JS/types & grammar/ch2.md

 42 .toFixed(3); // "42.000"
 ```

-However, with the number literal specifically, **this is particularly confusing coding style** and will serve no other purpose but to confuse other developers (and your future self).
+However, with the `number` literal specifically, **this is particularly confusing coding style** and will serve no other purpose but to confuse other developers (and your future self).
 Avoid it.

-Numbers can also be specified in exponent form, which is common when representing larger numbers, such as:
+`number`s can also be specified in exponent form, which is common when representing larger `number`s, such as:

 ```js
 var onethousand = 1E3;						// means 1 * 10^3
 var onemilliononehundredthousand = 1.1E6;	// means 1.1 * 10^6
 ```

-Numbers literals can also be expressed in other bases, like binary, octal, and hexidecimal.
+`number`s literals can also be expressed in other bases, like binary, octal, and hexidecimal.

 These formats work in current versions of JavaScript: